cselig/cselig.github.io/_posts/blog/2019-10-11-python-to-ruby.markdown

 new_arr = arr.reverse!
 ```

-However there's a strange edge case here: if the object is not modified by the operation, it **will not** return a copy.
+However there's a strange edge case here: if the object is not modified by the operation, it sometimes **will not** return a copy.
 This isn't the case with Array's <code>reverse</code>, but it is the case with String's <code>downcase</code>.

 ```ruby
 #rb